-Current discussions of Medicare for all could pave the way for the elimination of Medicaid programs that tribes in the Bemidji Area rely on as an additional resource for reimbursement when treating patients through Tribal health programs.
+Current discussions of OMB Medicare All-inclusive Rate with the coordination of Medicaid programs that Tribes rely on as an additional resource for reimbursement when treating patients through Tribal health programs.
+Support preservation of Medicaid through IHCIA and other Indian provisions of the ACA (P.L., 111-148).

 The Medicaid program is a federal responsibility and an essential service for closing health care gaps while supporting health care services in remote areas.
-At risk populations experience barriers to access in so many areas and this program is a vital piece of a tribal health system.
+At risk populations experience barriers to access in so many areas and this program is a vital piece of a Tribal health system.

-- Stablish uniform and consistent regulations for MLR with all tribes regardless of what state tribes are from. - Support preservation of Medicaid through IHCIA and other Indian provisions of the ACA (P.L., 111-148). - " Provide the funding to implement these new authorities.
-The Medicaid program is a federally responsibility and should additionally protect American Indians from premium cost sharing requirements and allow Indian Health Care Provider to be compensated immediately at the IHS Reimbursement rate (OMB) rate, or at a rate set out by a state plan.
+- Stablish uniform and consistent regulations for MLR with all Tribes regardless of what state Tribes are from. - " Support preservation of Medicaid through IHCIA and other Indian provisions of the ACA (P.L., 111-148). - " Provide the funding to implement these new authorities.
+The Medicaid program is a federally responsibility and should additionally protect American Indians from premium cost sharing requirements and allow Indian Health Care Provider to be compensated immediately at the

+IHS Reimbursement rate (OMB) rate, or at a rate set out by a state plan.